alexgabe-dev/hovar-comming-soon/README.md

 MIT License - Free for NGOs and non-commercial use.

-Copyright (c) 2025 Hóvár Association
+Copyright (c) 2025 Gábor Sándor - vizitor.hu

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal